genn-team/genn/pygenn/README.md

 # A Python interface to GeNN
 PyGeNN wraps the C++ GeNN APU using SWIG, allowing GeNN to be used either directly from Python or as a backend for higher-level Python APIs such as [PyNN](https://github.com/genn-team/pynn_genn).
-Currently PyGeNN only supports Windows and Mac and needs to be built from source.
+Currently PyGeNN only supports Linux and Mac and needs to be built from source.

 ### Installing PyGeNN from source on Linux or Mac OSX
- - Install swig from MacPorts or you Linux package manage
+ - Install swig from MacPorts or you Linux package manager
  - Download or clone GeNN and extract into your home directory
  - Ensure that the ``GENN_PATH`` environment variable to point to the GeNN directory.
  - From the GeNN directory, build GeNN as a dynamic library using ``make -f lib/GNUMakefileLibGeNN DYNAMIC=1 LIBGENN_PATH=pygenn/genn_wrapper/`` (you will need to add ``CPU_ONLY=1`` if you do not have an NVIDIA GPU)